Trae Young NBA Playoffs Player Props: Hawks vs. Celtics

 Trae Young Insights vs. the Celtics

-- On defense, the Celtics have given up 111.4 points per contest, which is fourth-best in the league.
+- He's made 2.1 threes per game, or 17.5% of his team's makes from beyond the arc this season.

-- The Celtics are the 18th-ranked team in the league, conceding 44 rebounds per game.
+- The Celtics are the fourth-best defensive team in the league, giving up 111.4 points per game.

-- Allowing 23.1 assists per game, the Celtics are the second-ranked squad in the league.
+- Allowing 44 rebounds per game, the Celtics are the 18th-ranked squad in the NBA.

+- The Celtics are the second-ranked team in the NBA, allowing 23.1 assists per contest.

-- Allowing 11.6 made 3-pointers per contest, the Celtics are the fifth-ranked squad in the league.
+- In terms of 3-pointers, the Celtics have given up 11.6 makes per game, fifth in the league.

 Trae Young vs. the Celtics